laurilehmijoki/s3_website/README.md

 ## What `s3_website` can do for you

-* Create and configure an S3 website for you
+* Create and configure an S3 website for you.
-* Upload your static website to AWS S3
+* Upload your static website to AWS S3.
-* [Jekyll](http://jekyllrb.com/), [Nanoc](http://nanoc.ws/), and [Middleman](https://middlemanapp.com/) are automatically supported
+* [Jekyll](http://jekyllrb.com/), [Nanoc](http://nanoc.ws/), and [Middleman](https://middlemanapp.com/) are automatically supported.
-* Help you use AWS Cloudfront to distribute your website
+* Help you use AWS Cloudfront to distribute your website.
-* Improve page speed with HTTP cache control and gzipping
+* Improve page speed with HTTP cache control and gzipping.
-* Set HTTP redirects for your website
+* Set HTTP redirects for your website.
 * (for other features, see the documentation below)

 ## Install